-Pumpkin pie frosting is not frosting that is kinda sorta like pumpkin pie.
-It’s not a buttercream with some pumpkin mixed in, or a cream cheese frosting with a dash of pumpkin pie spice.
-Pumpkin pie frosting is honest-to-goodness pumpkin pie (minus the crust – although you could add that too if you wanted) piped onto cupcakes.
+This pumpkin frosting is not frosting that is kinda sorta like pumpkin pie.
+It’s not a buttercream or a cream cheese frosting with a dash of pumpkin pie spice.
+This pumpkin frosting recipe is honest-to-goodness pumpkin pie (minus the crust – although you could add that too if you wanted) piped onto cupcakes.

 It turns out that pumpkin pie is perfectly pipe-able.
 Try out this pumpkin pie frosting as the ideal complement for any Fall cupcake flavor.